-Returning to the Fast & Furious franchise for his fifth time in the director’s seat with Fast & Furious 9, director Justin Lin is already looking forward to helming Parts 1 and 2 of Fast & Furious 10, the final instalments of the Fast saga.
+Returning to the Fast & Furious franchise for his fifth time in the driver’s seat with Fast & Furious 9, director Justin Lin is already looking forward to helming Parts 1 and 2 of Fast & Furious 10, the final instalments of the Fast saga.

-Making his directorial debut 19 years ago with the critically acclaimed Better Luck Tomorrow, the Taiwanese-born filmmaker went on to direct The Fast and the Furious: Tokyo Drift (2006), Fast & Furious (2009), Fast Five (2011) and Fast & Furious 6 (2013).
+Making his directorial debut 19 years ago with the critically acclaimed Better Luck Tomorrow, the Taiwan-born filmmaker went on to direct The Fast and the Furious: Tokyo Drift (2006), Fast & Furious (2009), Fast Five (2011) and Fast & Furious 6 (2013).

 Taking a break from his Furious adventures, he directed Star Trek: Beyond (2016), the last film in the modern Star Trek trilogy, while branching out into TV, directing episodes of Community, Scorpion, S.W.A.T., and the second season of HBO’s True Detective.

 STACK caught up with Lin to discuss all things Fast.

 You’ve known the Fast cast for such a long time.
 How have they changed since you last worked with them?

 I think being away for a bit and coming back, I have a new sense of appreciation.
 I think when we started off, we were all single and just trying to find ourselves, and now being back, a lot of us started families and we have kids now.
 So, I do think there’s a sense of wisdom and appreciation.
 And I think in filmmaking, especially in Hollywood, it can be a very lonely place.
 The fact that we have each other still, I could feel that on set, and feel that in how they approached each scene when we worked together; there’s a trust that we’ve developed over time.
 I think in being away and now coming back, that’s the one thing that I really felt – there’s a 100 per cent trust in whatever crazy ideas we want; we are always going to be there for each other.